 Then we will start work on the outcome that is most important to you.

-Each session is one hour-long (longer sessions, and half- or full-day intensives may be available by arrangement) where we work on what is most important to you.
-We review progress at each session to be sure we are heading towards your goals.
+Each session is usually one hour-long (longer sessions are available by arrangement) where we work on what is most important to you.
+We frequently review our progress to be sure you are getting the changes you want.

 I use two main techniques to get the results that clients want.
 NLP and EFT, they are approaches that are simple and effective.